qctrl/devops-challenge/.github/README.md

 # Q-CTRL DevOps Challenge

-The Q-CTRL DevOps Challenge is a way for applicants to apply for roles within the Q-CTRL DevOps Engineering team and demonstrate their overall approach to creating solutions from a variety of requirements.
+The Q-CTRL DevOps Challenge is a way for applicants applying for a role within the Q-CTRL DevOps Engineering team to demonstrate their overall approach to creating solutions from a variety of requirements.

 ## The rules